 One is to

 weigh him monthly.
 If he’s small, step on the scale first by yourself and then again while you’re holding him.
 Subtract the difference, and you have his weight.
 Make a note of it on a calendar, so you can notice any major fluctuations.
-Remember that a loss of a single pound can be 10 percent of the body weight of a cat or
+Remember that a loss of a single pound can be 10 percent of the body weight of a

-dogs who don’t fit in your arms or on your scale, make a habit of stopping by your veterinarian’s office for a quick
+For larger dogs who don’t fit in your arms or on your scale, make a habit of stopping by your veterinarian’s office for a quick

 weigh-in.
 This isn’t a visit that should incur a charge.

 pet’s body condition with the hands-on test.
 Lay your hands on him, thumbs pointing up along the spine with your fingers splayed down over his ribs.
 You should be able to feel the ribs through a light layer of muscle and fat.
 If they seem to become more prominent, take your pet in for an exam.

 condition is one of the most common ones we see in cats, and it isn’t uncommon in